Set up Notifications

 Configure a Targeted Integration

-In the Webhook URL box, add the URL for the Slack Webhook that was set up to receive notifications.
+1. In the Webhook URL box, add the URL for the target Webhook to receive notifications

 Note: As DryRun Security runs, it will assign a Risk Level to changes in the code base.
 Notifications will be sent on changes that match the Risk Level you've selected.

-You'll notice a Name box has been added to the form.
-This box contains the name of the integration that can be used in the .dryrunsecurity.yaml file.
+Note: You'll notice a Name box has been added to the form.
+This box contains the name of the integration that can be used in your configuration files.

-Now, the integration can be added to a .dryrunsecurity.yaml configuration file.
+Now, the integration can be added to a Configuration.

 Done!
-Now changes in the Repository that match the integrations's Risk Level will trigger a notification.
+Now changes in the Repository that match the integration's Risk Level will trigger a notification.